 Enclosed by painstakingly carved marble screens on all sides, the tomb is located in the centre of the main hall, with a single semi-circular dome.
 Along with an ornamented plinth comprising black and yellow marble mosaics arranged in geometric patterns, the intricately carved marble building has an ivory-like appearance.

 One of the oldest mosques in India, the Adhai Din ka Jhonpra mosque was built by Qutub-ud-Din-Aibak in 1199 AD.
 It’s said to be the oldest surviving monument in Ajmer.

-An early example of Indo-Islamic architecture, one of the most striking features of the mosque is its double-depth calligraphic inscriptions etched its façade.
+An early example of Indo-Islamic architecture, one of the most striking features of the mosque is its double-depth calligraphic inscriptions etched on its façade.

 Taj-ul Masajid, Bhopal

-Located in the city Bhopal, the literal meaning of Taj-ul-Masjid is ‘The Crown of Mosques’ and is supposedly one of the tallest mosques in Asia.Initially built during the reign of Nawab Shah Jahan Begum of Bhopal in the nineteenth century; the mosque had its final touches added in 1985.
+Located in the city Bhopal, the literal meaning of Taj-ul-Masjid is ‘The Crown of Mosques’ and is supposedly one of the tallest mosques in Asia.Initially built during the reign of Nawab Shah Jahan Begum of Bhopal in the nineteenth century, the mosque had its final touches added in 1985.

 With ancient motifs taken from the thirteenth century Syrian mosques that bedeck the entrance gates, the pink portico of the mosque is accompanied by 18-storey-high octagonal minarets along with domes made of marble.

 Makkah Masjid, Hyderabad